zenkodr/surrealdb-mcp-server/memory-bank/activeContext.md

 ## Current Focus

-*   **Phase 3: Testing & Finalization.** Preparing the server for potential release by adding tests and ensuring the development setup is complete.
+*   **Phase 3: Finalization & Publication.** Preparing the server for release by finalizing configuration and publishing to GitHub and npm.

 ## Recent Changes